 - better maintain, protect, and improve the assets and natural resources of the city through proactive stormwater management.

-Weston & Sampson began by collecting historic information about the city’s stormwater infrastructure along with a field reconnaissance survey that included a stream assessment to document stream conditions.
-Our field survey helped us verify the locations and conditions of drain manholes, catch basins, outfalls, stormwater mains, culverts, and other stormwater infrastructure.
-The Resilient Stormwater Management and Implementation Plan will include an assessment of the opportunities to implement green infrastructure techniques such as stormwater infiltration basins, bioswales, rain gardens, and others that are considered to be climate resilience best management practices.
-To ensure proper design of these features, we will develop a stormwater infrastructure model to evaluate the potential effectiveness of both green and grey infrastructure improvements under a range of design storm events and under baseline and future climate conditions.
-We will also advance the city’s efforts at illicit discharge detection and elimination with specific consideration of climate change to ensure the city’s stormwater infrastructure is and remains resilient.
+Weston & Sampson began by collecting historic flood information, reviewing the city’s stormwater infrastructure GIS, and conducting a field reconnaissance survey.
+Our field survey helped fill data gaps and verify the locations and conditions of natural and manmade stream deficiencies, drainage manholes, catch basins, outfalls, culverts, and other stormwater infrastructure.
+Using this data, the project team created a hydraulic and hydrologic model to inform the development of green infrastructure and flood mitigation projects in addition to quantifying their potential benefit.
+Green infrastructure techniques such as stormwater infiltration basins, bioswales, rain gardens, and others are climate resilience best management practices.
+To ensure proper design of these features, we evaluated the potential effectiveness of both green and grey infrastructure improvements under a range of design storm events and under baseline and future climate conditions.
+After considering all 300+ projects, we worked with the city to prioritize the projects based on their contributions to the community, including those specifically benefitting environmental justice neighborhoods and the ability to reduce the urban heat island effect.

 - field survey and reconnaissance